o-charts/manuals/oernc_nb_NO.md

 6. Login with your o-charts shop access data.

 7. If you are using a USB Dongle ignore this step.
 First you will need to identify your system with a *System Name*.
 If you install oeRNC charts the first time on this system, select *New* in the window that will pop-up and provide a name (3 characters minimum and 15 maximum, no symbols or spaces).
 If the system has been used already, select the *System Name* that corresponds to it from the list.
 In case you select a wrong *System Name*, the install of the charts may proceed but they will reject to work.
 If you are installing your chart in a second system or you have reinstalled your OS then select *New* to create a new assignment.

 8. Follow on screen instructions to assign, download and install to your system or dongle the charts sets you licensed on the o-charts shop.
 Once you have consumed all your allowed assigments, the chart will not be available.

-### Updates - online
+### Oppdateringer - på nett

 You should visit *Options → Charts → oeRNC charts* from time to time to see if a new update is available.
 Online updates are incremental but do not worry, oeRNC plugin will do all the job and will download all the intermediate updates you might have missed to install.

-## Get charts for Android
+## Skaff karter for Android

-Coming soon

-## Get charts offline
+1. Install latest version of [OpenCPN app for Android 4.4 (or above)](https://play.google.com/store/apps/details?id=org.opencpn.opencpn) from the Play Store.
+Be sure you are using the official OpenCPN app.

+2. Install [oeRNC plugin for OpenCPN app](https://play.google.com/store/apps/details?id=org.opencpn.oerncplugin) from the Play Store.
+Open oeRNC plugin app and click on "Install Plugin oeRNC".

+3. Go to [o-charts shop](https://o-charts.org/shop/14-oernc) and license the chart sets you are interested in.
+Ignore this step if you have already bought your charts.
+Remember your access data to o-charts shop (email and password), you will need them later.

+4. Go to OpenCPN, *Options → Charts → oeRNC charts* tab and press *Refresh Chart List*.
+Use the arrows to show the hidden tabs.

+5. Login with your o-charts shop access data email and password.

+6. Follow on screen instructions to assign, download and install to your device the charts sets you licensed on the o-charts shop.
+You should come back here from time to time to see if a new update is available

+## Hent karter uten nett

 For systems without Internet connection you will create a system identifier file to take it to another computer with Internet access and request and download the chart set for the target system.
 We assume that you have installed the latest versions of OpenCPN and oeRNC plugin in the target system.

 1. If you want to assign your charts to a [USB Key Dongle](https://o-charts.org/shop/hardware/38-usb-key-dongle.html), plug it into a USB port now.
 Ignore this step if you do not have a dongle.

 2. Go to OpenCPN, *Options → Plugins → oeRNC Charts* and enable it.

 3. Enter into *Preferences* and click either on *Create USB Key Dongle System ID file...* if you have a dongle or on *Create System Identifier file...* if you do not have a dongle.
 The plugin will report the path to a *Fingerprint* file.
 For Windows and macOS systems a copy is created directly on the desktop.
 For Linux systems the file is created in ~/.opencpn folder.

 4. Copy the *Fingerprint* file onto some portable device and look for a computer with an internet connection.

 5. Go to the [o-charts shop](https://o-charts.org/shop/14-oernc) and license the oeRNC chart sets you are interested in.
 Ignore this step if you have already bought your charts.

 6. Go to the [My oeRNC Charts](https://o-charts.org/shop/module/occharts/occhartsOernc) page and create a *System identifier* uploading the *Fingerprint*.
 Leave *System name* blank if you are using a dongle.

 7. Select the new *System identifier* for each chart set you want to assign to your system.
 Once assigned, it can not be changed.